seu-seo/seu-seo.github.io/about.md

 ## Education

-- M.S. in IT Management, KAIST (Part-time, Present)
+- KAIST — Master's in IT Management (in progress)
-- B.B.A.
-Finance in Baruch College, with a Minor in Mathematics
+- Baruch College — B.B.A. in Finance, with a minor in Mathematics

 ## Leadership